deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 grown in size much, but Adam’s muscles had clearly toned and hardened under that uniform, and he lifted her as if they were still on Cimbrean.

 He murmured into her ear.
-“Miss me?”
+"Miss me?"

-“You know I did.” she replied, and kissed him.
+"You know I did." she replied, and kissed him.

 Gabe interrupted them by hugging them both.
-“I hardly recognised you.” he said.
+"I hardly recognised you." he said.

-“It’s the haircut, right?”
+"It’s the haircut, right?"
 Adam grinned.

-“And the body language, all that stuff.”
+"And the body language, all that stuff."
 Gabe replied.
-“You move more like he does.”
+"You move more like he does."
 He jerked a thumb over his shoulder at Powell, drawing Adam’s attention to the older Marine’s presence for the first time.
 Adam hastily extracted an arm from the hug and saluted.